accesio/APCI/README.md

 ~~~
 sudo insmod apci.ko
 ~~~
-There should now be a device node in directory /dev/apci/ named: mpcie-dio-24s_0 that can be

-used to access the M.2-DIO-24S functions and registers programmatically as shown in the sample

-source files in the apcilib/ subdirectory.
+There should now be a device node in directory /dev/apci/ for each ACCES PCI device in the system.
+For example /dev/apci/mpcie-dio-24s_0 can be used to access the M.2-DIO-24S functions and registers programmatically as shown in the sample source files in the apcilib/ subdirectory.

 Use the commands below to compile the provided samples from the APCI/apcilib/ directory.
 ~~~